You are viewing a story from harrypotterfanfiction.com

 ‘Nae bother,’ knitting Prentice said.

-At that moment, the door to the pub burst open and Lettuce strode in – I say strode, but it was something like a cross between an average, cocky stride and a hop, skip and jump all rolled into one.
-It was like he’d fitted springs to the balls of his feet.
-Knowing Lettuce, he probably had.
-I surreptitiously glanced at the floor to see if he actually had doctored his shoes in some way to achieve that bouncy strut.
+At that moment, the door to the pub burst open and Lettuce strode in – I say strode, but it was something like a cross between a strut, a hop, a skip and a jump all at once.
+It was like he’d fitted springs to the balls of his feet (knowing Lettuce, he probably had).

 His eyes scanned the pub and finally locked on us in the corner.
 Scorpius, to my left, was visibly cowering.

 ‘Helloooo!’
 Lettuce crooned, throwing out his arms and galloping over to us.
 ‘I went to Urquhart castle today, it was fab!’